petercz1/todo_no_frameworks/README.md

 ![](demo.gif)

 ## caveats
 I used JSON just to demonstrate proof-of-concept.
-JSON is a data-interchange format so not the tool for reliable client/server data sync (unique id numbers for tasks added can't be guaranteed), but most (all?) of these problems would be solved with a proper db backend instead of a json textfile.
+JSON is a data-interchange format so not the tool for reliable client/server data sync (unique id numbers for tasks added can't be guaranteed), but most (all?) of these problems would be solved with a proper db backend.

 ## Install